 The Department’s work for equality

-Uppsala University, and thus also the Department of Peace and Conflict Research, shall have a long term and systematic work for equal opportunities encompassing all grounds for discrimination.
+Uppsala University, and thus also the Department of Peace and Conflict Research, shall work long term and systematically for equal opportunities encompassing all grounds for discrimination.
 The work shall be carried out on all levels within the University and the Department.

 The goal is "to combat discrimination and in other ways promote equal rights and opportunities regardless of sex, transgender identity or expression, ethnicity, religion or other belief, disability, sexual orientation or age.”
 (Swedish Discrimination Act 2014:958)

-More detailed information on the Department's equality work can be found in the equality plans below.
+More detailed information on the Department's equality work can be found in the current planned measures and archived equality plans below.

-The Department’s committee for equal treatment and opportunities (equality committee) develops the Department’s equality plan.
-The committee discusses questions regarding equal opportunities, plans and undertakes measures, arranges seminars for employees, and informs students about its work on these questions.
+The Department’s committee for equal treatment and opportunities (Equality Committee) discusses questions regarding equal opportunities, plans and undertakes measures, arranges seminars for employees, and informs students about its work on these questions.

-The quality committee is composed of the Department’s Equality Officer, the Head of Department, and representatives of the Department’s four corporations: teachers/researchers, technical/administrative staff, PhD students, and undergraduate students.
+The Equality Committee is composed of the Department’s Equality Officer, the Head of Department, and representatives of the Department’s four corporations: teachers/researchers, technical/administrative staff, PhD students, and graduate/undergraduate students.
 The committee welcomes proposals and ideas for its continued work.
 The group meets a couple of times each year.

 For 2019-2020 the members are as follows

 Teachers/researchers: Corinne Bara